mcenv/mce/README.md

 ## Goals

-- As static as possible
+1. Logically consistent
-- Logically consistent
+2. Predictable output
-- Predictable output
+3. As static as possible

 ## Features